Guide For UAE Economic Substance Regulations

 What should a Licensee do under an outsourcing arrangement?

 A Licensee should:

-● Ensure the outsourced activity is conducted in the UAE; and
+- Ensure the outsourced activity occurs in the UAE; and

-● Ensure there is no double counting of the outsourcing providers resources.
-The above can be evidenced through contractual agreements that govern the relationship and responsibilities of each party.
+- Ensure there is no double-counting of the outsourcing providers resources.
+To ensure this, the licensee must utilise contractual agreements that govern the relationship and responsibilities of each party.